apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/actor_building.md

 # [](#actor-building) Actor building

-The Apify CLI makes it extremely easy for us to set up a project in the SDK and hit the ground running.
+The Apify CLI makes it extremely easy for us to set up an Apify project in Crawlee and hit the ground running.
 Navigate to the directory you'd like your project's folder to live, then open up a terminal instance and run the following command:

 ```shell
 apify create demo-actor